About Ayurveda

 Illness or dis-ease

-The 6 stages of disease
+Six stages of disease

 According to Ayurveda the development of disease is a gradual process and there are said to be six stages.
-The first three are fairly easy to treat with changes to diet, lifestyle and some gentle Ayurvedic herbal formulas.
-If these changes are not made however then the disease is likely to progress to the fourth, fifth and sixth stages which become progressively difficult to cure.
+The first three are fairly easy to treat with changes to diet, lifestyle and some gentle herbs.
+If these changes are not made however then the disease is likely to progress to the fourth, fifth and sixth stages which become progressively more difficult to cure.
 Most diseases are so much easier to prevent than they are to cure so the earlier we can act the better.

 Regaining balance